-If you suffer from dry skin, chances are you’ve tried everything from slathering yourself in moisturizer and drinking more water to taking cold showers and switching up your diet.
+If you struggle with dry skin, chances are you’ve tried everything from slathering yourself in moisturizer and drinking more water to taking cold showers and switching up your diet.
 As someone who always has pretty parched skin, I know from experience that some “miracle cures” work better than others.
 Lately, I’ve been using this nourishing oatmeal soap to give my itchy skin a little relief.

 A food that’s long been touted for lowering blood pressure and improving digestion, oatmeal is equally great at soothing irritation and exfoliating flaky skin cells.
 Combine it with other moisturizing ingredients like goat milk powder and honey and you’ve got yourself the most luxuriously hydrating soap to get you through the last few weeks of winter.